-Endometriosis is a disease where the lining of the uterus, known as the endometrium, grows outside of the uterus.
+Endometriosis is a disease where the lining of the uterus (cells from the lining of the uterus or implants), known as the endometrium, grows outside of the uterus.
 This lining is sensitive to estrogen, so during fluctuations of hormones during your menstrual cycle, it can bleed inside the body and cause swelling and irritation.
 This can cause considerable pain and other symptoms.

 As with many diseases involving the female reproductive system and menstruation, there's been a good deal of speculation about endometriosis throughout the years, and numerous myths have arisen around the condition.
 Here are some of those myths — and the truth behind them.

 1. Myth: It Is Totally Normal to Have Severe Pain With Your Periods.